coralogix/terraform-provider-coralogix/docs/data-sources/rule.md

 Use this data source to retrieve information about a Coralogix Rule.

 ## Example Usage
-once a rule group is created it can be refered to in your config.
+Once a rule group is created it can be refered to in your config.
 This example describes the data structurre of the rule
 ```hcl
 data "coralogix_rule" "my_rule" {